bitrix24/b24phpsdk/README.md

 ❗️Do not run integration tests with production Bitrix24 accounts

-For run integration test you must:
+For running integration test you must:

 1. Create new Bitrix24 account for development tests.
 2. Go to left menu, click «Sitemap».